 You are responsible for taking attendance at each practice and race or event.
 Young Runners accumulate attendance points and are eligible for incentives at various point-levels.
 Enter attendance into STRIDES once a week or once every two weeks.
 At the end of each season, NYRR will send incentives to all runners who earned them.

-Nominate one female and one male member of your team each month to be the Runner of the Month.
+Nominate one female and one male member of your team each month to be the Runner of the Month (view a short STRIDES video about Electing a Runner of the Month).
 This award should be used to recognize athletes for such qualities as sportsmanship, improvement, positive attitude, and preparedness.

 Coaching a Young Runners team is fun and rewarding, and also an important leadership position.
 You will wear many hats: intrepid leader, trusted guardian, the “rock” that both your students and NYRR can depend on.
 Here are your most important roles:

 Entering information into STRIDES and submitting Participant Release forms is an important part of communication with NYRR.
 It also ensures Young Runners receive their incentives.
 Keep your Field Coordinator up-to-date on the following:

 You are an advisor and role model to your kids.
 When your attitude fosters effort and sportsmanship, you encourage your team members to feel the same way.
 You must also make sure everyone feels included and committed.
 Being committed to the team means arriving on time, respecting others, and working hard to break a sweat.

 Safety and welfare should be your top priority.
 Collect emergency contact and medical information for all the runners.
 In cases of injury, you should fill out the Incident Report Form that can be downloaded from STRIDES.
 Always follow your school or organization's safety protocols.

 All coaches will face challenging situations, no matter how prepared you are.
 Here are a few typical scenarios you might encounter.